 Under the Health Professions Act (HPA), Council is responsible for governing the dietetic profession in the public's interest and carries out this responsibility through the development of regulations, standards of practice, codes of ethics, and bylaws.

 The following regulatory documents are publicly available on the College's website under About Us - Regulatory Documents.

-- The Registered Dietitians and Registered Nutritionists Profession Regulation regulates the dietetic profession under the Health Professions Act. - The Code of Ethics is a set of principles of professional conduct which establishes the ethical expectations that Registered Dietitians and Registered Nutritionists are required to adhere to in their professional practice. - The Standards of Practice describe the standards that must be met by all Registered Dietitians and Registered Nutritionists practicing in Alberta. - The Standards of Practice: Sexual Abuse and Sexual Misconduct Prevention required under Bill 21: An Act to Protect Patients, describe the standards that must be met by all Registered Dietitians and Registered Nutritionists practicing in Alberta. - The Integrated Competencies for Dietetic Education and Practice defines the entry-to-practice standard for Registered Dietitians in Canada implemented through education programs and the Canadian Dietetic Registration Examination. - The Bylaws are a further application of the Legislation and Regulation and refer more specifically to the organization of the College and how it will conduct its business. - The Bylaws underwent review and revision by College Council and were approved in March 2022.
+- The Registered Dietitians and Registered Nutritionists Profession Regulation regulates the dietetic profession under the Health Professions Act. - Regulations were amended by Government effective March 31, 2023 - The Code of Ethics is a set of principles of professional conduct which establishes the ethical expectations that Registered Dietitians and Registered Nutritionists are required to adhere to in their professional practice. - The Standards of Practice describe the standards that must be met by all Registered Dietitians and Registered Nutritionists practicing in Alberta. - Standards of Practice: Sexual Abuse and Sexual Misconduct Prevention - The Standard of Practice: Continuing Competence Program Requirements was approved by Government in June 2022. - The Standard of Practice: Prevention of Female Genital Mutilation, required under Bill 10: Health Professions (Protecting Women and Girls) Amendment Act, was submitted to Government in February 2023. - The Integrated Competencies for Dietetic Education and Practice defines the entry-to-practice standard for Registered Dietitians in Canada implemented through education programs and the Canadian Dietetic Registration Examination. - The Bylaws are a further application of the Legislation and Regulation and refer more specifically to the organization of the College and how it will conduct its business. - The Bylaws underwent review and revision by College Council and were approved in March 2022.